Overflwn/cLinux/README.md

 If you want to fix some stuff in the CMX filesystem, the driver is located in "fs_drivers/cmx" (with the wrapperbeing customfs_manager.lua).

-## Some unrelated shit, you probably don't want to see this
+## Some unrelated stuff, you probably don't want to see this

-My Twitter: [Click Here](https://www.twitter.com/piorjadelp) My Discord: Piorjade#6412
+My Twitter: [Click Here](https://www.twitter.com/piorjadelp)

+My Discord: Piorjade#6412

-My Steam: [Click Here](https://www.steamcommunity.com/id/piorjade) My Steemit (It's a cool new social media platform based on a blockchain, check it out if you don't hate blockchains by now): [Click Here](https://www.steemit.com/@piorjade)
+My Steam: [Click Here](https://www.steamcommunity.com/id/piorjade)

+My Steemit (It's a cool new social media platform based on a blockchain, check it out if you don't hate blockchains by now): [Click Here](https://www.steemit.com/@piorjade)